FIRE RESCUE BOAT STANDARDS

 3. Maximum of 20-in. draft.

 5. Minimum of 2,200-lb. load capacity.
-Load capacity shall be in excess of motor and fire pump weights.
+The load capacity shall be in excess of motor and fire pump weights.

 C. The hull shall be manufactured with floatation and shall comply with all appropriate regulations of the U.S. Coast Guard and Maryland Marine Police.